Sarah Salmond

 Partner

-Sarah is a corporate lawyer with more than 20 years’ experience advising clients on public, regulatory and international trade law matters.
+Sarah is a commercial lawyer with 24 years’ experience of advising clients on public, regulatory, international trade and financial crime-related matters.
 She is named on NZ Lawyer's Elite Women List 2023.

-A specialist in enabling her clients to address the challenges associated with trading goods and services across national borders, Sarah was named Asia Pacific’s International Trade Lawyer of the Year at the Women in Business Law Awards 2023 and is the only lawyer from a major New Zealand law firm recognised for Trade Law by The Best Lawyers™ in New Zealand.
-She has market-leading expertise in the areas of sanctions, customs and excise law, import and export controls, anti-dumping and countervailing duty investigations, anti-bribery and corruption, shipping and maritime law, domestic and overseas market access requirements, bilateral trade and investment agreements, and World Trade Organisation rules and disputes.
+A specialist in enabling her clients to address the challenges associated with moving goods and services across national borders, Sarah was named Asia Pacific’s International Trade Lawyer of the Year at the Women in Business Law Awards 2023 and is the only lawyer from a major New Zealand law firm recognised for Trade Law by The Best Lawyers™ in New Zealand.
+She has market-leading expertise in the areas of economic and financial sanctions, customs law and procedure, export controls, import restrictions, anti-dumping and countervailing duty investigations, anti-bribery and corruption, shipping and maritime law, bilateral trade and investment agreements, and World Trade Organisation rules and disputes.

 Sarah is also a leading provider of public law, regulatory and government relations advice.
-Her team is ranked Band 1 for Public Law by Chambers Asia-Pacific 2023 and she is personally ranked for Government Practice by the Best Lawyers™ in New Zealand.
-She specialises in assisting private sector clients with complex, sensitive, and often high-profile public law matters.
+She is personally recognised for Public Law and her team is ranked Band 1 for Public Law by Chambers Asia Pacific 2024.
+She is also personally ranked for Government Practice by the Best Lawyers™ in New Zealand.
+Sarah specialises in assisting private sector clients with complex, sensitive, and often high-profile public law and regulatory matters.
 She helps them to understand legal requirements, conduct due diligence, capitalise on regulatory opportunities, participate effectively in regulatory investigations and public inquiries, present persuasively in disputes with decision-makers, and develop arguments and strategies that secure favourable legislative and policy changes.

 Prior to returning to New Zealand in 2012, Sarah worked in London, Washington D.C., and Paris for 10 years.
-Before practising law, she was a regulatory economist and a New Zealand Government official.
+Before practising law, she was a trade association representative, a regulatory economist, and a New Zealand Government official.
 This multijurisdictional and multidisciplinary experience gives Sarah a unique and valuable perspective on international and complex regulatory matters.

 Renowned as a strategic thinker, Sarah has clear vision, strong communication skills, commitment, passion, and integrity.
 She works to understand her clients’ commercial drivers and provides responsive and tailored advice.

 A regular contributor to thought leadership, Sarah has contributed to several books, given many presentations and authored many academic essays and media articles on international trade.
-She has significant involvement with trade-related boards and organisations.
+She has significant involvement with trade-related organisations.
 She is a board member of AmCham New Zealand (the American Chamber of Commerce in New Zealand) and TradeWorks NZ (the New Zealand International Business Forum).
-A champion for diversity, she is also a member of Trade Experettes, a global organisation dedicated to supporting women’s voices in international trade.

 Career highlights

-Advising banks, traders, investors, insurers, and freight companies on export controls and sanctions-related matters (and notably those relating to Russia, Iran, China, Cuba, Myanmar, North Korea, Syria, and Venezuela).
-Also representing clients in contentious sanctions matters including Banking Ombudsman Scheme disputes, Human Rights Commission mediations, investigations conducted by the United Nations and the New Zealand, United Kingdom and United States governments, and litigation (including representing the Respondent in Targa Capital Limited v Westpac New Zealand Limited [2023] NZHC 230 and the Defendant in New Zealand Customs Service v Pacific Aerospace Ltd [2018] NZDC 5034).
+Advising banks, traders, investors, insurers, and freight companies on economic and financial sanctions-related matters often relating to Russia, Iran, China, Cuba, Myanmar, North Korea, Syria, or Venezuela).
+We conduct compliance assessments, develop compliance policies, conduct due diligence, help structure low risk transactions and draft law reform submissions.
+We also represent clients in contentious sanctions cases including Banking Ombudsman Scheme disputes, Human Rights Commission mediations, investigations conducted by the United Nations and the New Zealand, United Kingdom and United States governments, and litigation (including representing the Respondent in Targa Capital Limited v Westpac New Zealand Limited [2023] NZHC 230 and the Defendant in New Zealand Customs Service v Pacific Aerospace Ltd [2018] NZDC 5034).

-Advising clients on the regulatory requirements applicable to manufacturers, traders and retailers of various food products, forestry products, pharmaceuticals, medicines and medical devices, body scanners, drones, hazardous substances and goods, fuels, IT and radio equipment.
+Advising clients on the regulatory requirements applicable to manufacturers, traders and retailers of various food and feed products, forestry products, medicines and medical devices, natural health products and supplements, chemicals, hazardous substances and waste, fuels, technology electrical and radio equipment.
 Also advising on the regulatory requirements applicable to providers of sea, air and land transportation and freight services.
-Assisting clients to obtain regulatory approvals and participate in regulatory investigations (and notably Ministry for Primary Industries, New Zealand Food Safety, Environmental Protection Authority and WorkSafe investigations).
+Assisting clients to obtain regulatory approvals, licensing and registrations.
+Also assisting them to participate in regulatory investigations conducted by various agencies, including (the Ministry for Primary Industries, New Zealand Food Safety, Environmental Protection Authority and WorkSafe).

 Securing favourable law and policy reforms for clients.
 Secured passage of an Amendment Order permitting hazardous waste exports to the United States.
 Also provided wide-ranging legal, technical, and strategic advice to a telecommunications company seeking Government approval to participate in the development of New Zealand’s 5G network.